2021 Houston Astros season: April

 On April 1, starting pitcher Zack Greinke earned his first career Opening Day win, and 209th win overall, as the Astros defeated the Oakland Athletics, 8–1, at the Oakland Coliseum.
 He pitched six scoreless innings, the 65th time his career he has produced at least six scoreless innings.
-Yordan Álvarez, returning from dual knee surgery that cost him nearly all of the 2020 season, drove in three runners, and Michael Brantley and Alex Bregman hit back-to-back home runs in the eighth inning.
+Yordan Alvarez, returning from dual knee surgery that cost him nearly all of the 2020 season, drove in three runners, and Michael Brantley and Alex Bregman hit back-to-back home runs in the eighth inning.
 Outfielder Chas McCormick made his MLB debut as a defensive replacement for Brantley.
 It was the Astros' ninth consecutive Opening Day win, a club record, and equalled the modern era (since 1900) major league record for the longest streak, with the Seattle Mariners (2007–15), Cincinnati Reds (1983–91), New York Mets (1975–83) and St. Louis Browns (1937–45).

 Ryan Pressly first became Houston's full-time closer in 2021.

 Brantley batted .345 in April and .410 in June, remaining at or near the top of the AL batting leaders for much of the season.

 Manager Dusty Baker earned his 1,900th career win in the major leagues on April 22 by an 8–2 score versus the Los Angeles Angels.
 In that game, Cristian Javier became the first Astros pitcher to record the first eight outs of a game by strikeout since Jim Deshaies on September 23, 1986, versus the Los Angeles Dodgers.
 Over five innings, Javier set a new personal high with nine strikeouts and one walk and no earned runs.

 In their first rematch since the 2020 American League Championship Series (ALCS), the Astros defeated the Tampa Bay Rays, 9–2, on April 30.
 Lance McCullers Jr. hurled seven shutout innings, striking out nine.
 Brantley and Carlos Correa both had four hits and Bregman hit a two-run home run.
 Four RBI came via Aledmys Díaz' two hits.
-Brantley, Bregman, Álvarez and Correa produced consecutive hits in the third inning, leading to three of the runs.
+Brantley, Bregman, Alvarez and Correa produced consecutive hits in the third inning, leading to three of the runs.
 With this win, Baker reached 1,906 to pass Casey Stengel for 12th all-time.